visgl/deck.gl/docs/layers/grid-cell-layer.md

 # GridCellLayer

+> This is the primitive layer rendered by [GridLayer](/docs/layers/grid-layer.md) after aggregation.
+Unlike the GridLayer, it renders one column for each data object.

-The Grid Cell Layer can render a grid-based heatmap.
+The GridCellLayer can render a grid-based heatmap.
 It takes the constant width / height of all cells and top-left coordinate of each cell.
 The grid cells can be given a height using the `getElevation` accessor.